alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 ### 3. Model training and evaluation (baseline)
 Since Random Forest has a much better performance, we used it for further development.
 We trained it using the training set and evaluated it using the test set.

-Random Forest with normal threshold (0.5) achieved 77.0 % F2-score with RM 397.75 loss.
+Random Forest achieved 77.0 % F2-score with RM 397.75 loss.
 43 fraud transactions were misclassified as normal and 7 customers have tendency to churn.

 ### 4. Hyperparameter tuning using Bayesian Optimization
 None ---> 10 (max_depth)